 Certain items, such as medicines or medical devices, mobility devices, headphones, or earplugs, are considered comfort aids and do not require pre-approval.
 Visit the Pearson VUE website for a full list of approved aids.

-Once you have placed any unapproved items in a test center locker (if available), the TA will take a digital photo of you and you will be directed to provide a palm vein scan.
+Once you have placed any unapproved items in a test center locker, the TA will take a digital photo of you, and you will be directed to provide a palm vein scan.
 The palm vein scan will collect your palm vein image to digitally verify your identity and to protect the security and integrity of the exam.
-After completing the check-in process, you will be escorted into the testing area, where a proctor will confirm your identity and ask you to provide another palm vein scan.
+After completing the check-in process, you will be escorted into the testing area, where a proctor or TA will confirm your identity and ask you to provide another palm vein scan.
 You will be required to provide a palm vein scan each time you enter and exit the testing room.

-The COMLEX-USA Level 1 examination lasts approximately nine hours each, consisting of a brief tutorial, with a designated break between each section.
+The COMLEX-USA Level 1 exam lasts approximately nine hours and includes a brief tutorial and designated break times.